icarito/physics-with-xo/10_digital_to_analog.md

 ![sku photo](images/10_photo_1.jpg)

 Inside each model of XO (XO1, XO1.5, XO1.75), a variety of minor differences can be found, including characteristics that the user might be interested to know.
-To know which model you have in your hands, you must find out the reference number called SKU (stock-keeping unit) that is found within the battery slot of the XO as shown.
+To know which model you have in your hands, you must find out the reference number called SKU (stock-keeping unit) that is found within the battery slot of the XO as shown in the picture.
 Once it is known, you may obtain the characteristics of your variety of OLPC SKU.

 In our case we had an XO1.75 CL2A (also known as B1) SKU 199.
-Frequency measurements performed no this model indicate a behaviour similar to XO1.5, although they use different audio subsystems.
+Frequency measurements performed on this model indicate a behaviour similar to XO1.5, although they use different audio subsystems.
 We may consider synthesis performance as acceptable for frequencies starting at 1Hz, a higher value than the minimal obtainable frequency with XO1.5 (amazingly 0.1Hz) up to 5000 Hz, value at which higher frequency components start to appear with increasing intensity up to the higher limit of 7999 Hz where we can clearly hear a beat of 2 Hz.

 Below you will find the record of synthesis of 1 Hz and its adjustment to the sinusoid function: